br-mat/annoying-plant/README.md

 Using Python as a quite easy language to learn and very simple basic modules and circuits.
 It should give a small insight into the world of microcontrollers and what they are capable of.
 <br>

 I provided a short BASICS summary, to explain briefly basic functionalities in Python and electronics.
+If you not really experienced i give a quick introduction into the most important things for the main project.

 </p>